williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ### Validating Access Tokens
 {:.beta}

-The resource server must validate the Access Token before allow the client to access the protected resources.
+The resource server must validate the Access Token before allowing the client to access protected resources.
 {:.beta}

 Access Tokens are sensitive and can be misused if intercepted.
 Transmit them only over HTTPS and only via POST data or within request headers.
 If you store them on your application, you must store them securely.